The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 - The cable row improves overall upper body strength.

-- It helps improve posture by strengthening the muscles in the upper back and shoulders.
+- It helps improve posture by strengthening the upper back and shoulder muscles.

 - It is a low-impact exercise, making it a viable option for people with joint or lower back pain.

-- Cable row allows for a greater range of motion compared to other rowing exercises.
+- Cable row allows for a greater range of motion than other rowing exercises.

 - It improves posture and reduces the risk of back pain.